When a self-employed person gets ill | Our Services | KelaSkip to content

 Prolonged illness

 1. Sickness allowance is usually payable for a maximum of 300 working days (about a year).
-After that, sickness allowance is normally not paid for the same illness until you have been fit for work for a year.
+In order to receive sickness allowance again for the same illness, the general rule is that you must have been fit for work for at least a year.

-2. If the illness continues and you cannot work, you may be granted rehabilitation subsidy or disability pension.
+2. If you remain ill and cannot work, you may be granted rehabilitation subsidy or disability pension.